team-avlana/sunstead-hack/docs/architecture.md

 ```
  Claude client ──MCP/HTTP──► python-service ──spawns──► analysis-worker
+                                  │  ▲                        │
+                          ws ping │  │ REST writes (canvas)   │ writes
+                                  ▼  │                        ▼
+   mac-app ◄── hosts ──    canvas-ui ──────────────────►  Postgres
+                            (tldraw)    REST reads                (Aiven)
+                                        + ws change-signal    ▲
                                                               │
-                          websocket ping (change signal only)
-                                  ▼
-   mac-app ◄── hosts ──    canvas-ui

-   Direct DB connections (shared config file → credentials):
-     python-service ──┐
+                                                  python-service + analysis-worker
-     analysis-worker ─┼──►  Postgres  (single source of truth)
-     canvas-ui ───────┘
 ```

 1. The agent calls MCP tools on the `python-service`.
-2. Content tools (artifacts, memory) → `python-service` writes Postgres directly, then pings the `canvas-ui` over websocket; the canvas pulls the changed/added artifact straight from Postgres.
+2. Content tools (artifacts, memory) → `python-service` writes Postgres directly, then pings the `canvas-ui` over websocket; the canvas re-pulls from the REST API.
-3. Analysis tools → `python-service` spawns the `analysis-worker`, returns immediately, and the worker writes progress/results to Postgres directly; the agent reads them back through a separate "get analysis" tool.
+3. Analysis tools → `python-service` spawns the `analysis-worker`, returns immediately; the worker writes progress/results to Postgres and emits a Postgres `NOTIFY` that is forwarded as a websocket ping to the canvas.
+4. User edits on the canvas (move, resize, text, delete, create) → `canvas-ui` writes back to Postgres via the `python-service` REST API; every write triggers a websocket change-signal so other sessions stay in sync.
-4. The `mac-app` hosts the `canvas-ui` so the user sees artifacts appear and update in real time as the agent works.
+5. The `mac-app` hosts `canvas-ui` as a WKWebView shell (not yet built).